lewlian/lewlian/README.md

 <a href="https://www.linkedin.com/in/sean-lew/" target="blank"><img align="center" src="https://img.shields.io/badge/LinkedIn-FFFFFF?style=for-the-badge&logo=linkedin&logoColor=0077B5" alt="sean_linkedin"></a>
 <a href="https://discordapp.com/users/286127218206310410/" target="blank"><img align="center" src="https://img.shields.io/badge/Discord-FFFFFF?style=for-the-badge&logo=Discord&logoColor=5865F2" alt="sean_discord"></a>

 Welcome to my humble profile.
-I am a blockchain developer who started out in the web3 space in mid 2021.
+I am a blockchain developer who started out in the web3 space in mid 2021, Officially retired into a product manager in 2022 and still vibecoding here and there nowadays.
 I have a strong passion in the NFT vertical of blockchain and other than being an avid JPEG collector, I am also a degenerate leverage trader in my free time. #WAGMI

 # 📑 **Projects**
 # 🍃 SafeZen - Insurance Defi Protocol (HackMoney 2022)